- City Council

-This page, and the updates provided throughout the process, will ensure transparency during the process.
+This page, and the updates provided throughout the process, ensured transparency during the process.

 The 2020 United States Census showed a shift in population density within the city limits, meaning districts are no longer balanced.

-City Council members will make final decisions with input from City residents and staff on how the new lines are drawn.
+City Council members made final decisions with input from City residents and staff on how the new lines are drawn.

 |Council District||2010 Population||2020 Population||% Population Change||Population Change